OpenGemeenten/Typo3CacheHeaders/README.md

 3. A TYPO3 middleware checks if the `if-none-match` is still equal to the current `ETag` of the content.
    - If the content is still the same HTTP status code `304, Not Modified` will be send back to the browser, instructing the browser it can retrieve the page from its browser cache.
    - If the content has changed HTTP status code `200 OK` will be send to the browser, instructing the browser to retrieve the page from the web server.

+When the HTTP status code `304, Not Modified` is send, no content will be send, keeping the response very small.
+See`Symfony\Component\HttpFoundation`

 ## More info